Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Previous Work

-\paragraph{Integrated methods.} The integrated methods compute both registration and shape inference.
-We classify them according to their ability to handle wide-baseline cases. {\em Short-baseline} methods are restricted to video data and may work in real time~\cite{Ngo2016,Collins2016,Liu-Yin2017}.
-They are based on the iterative minimization of a non-convex cost and use keypoint correspondences~\cite{Ngo2016} or optic flow~\cite{Collins2016,Liu-Yin2017}.
-The latter supports dense solutions and resolve complex, high-frequency deformations.
+Integrated methods compute both registration and reconstruction jointly.
+All existing methods are short-baseline, restricted to video data, and may work in real time~\cite{Ngo2016,Collins2016,Liu-Yin2017}.
+They are based on the iterative minimisation of a non-convex cost that deforms the template in 3D so that its projection agrees with the image data.
+Some methods use keypoint correspondences that can be re-estimated during optimisation~\cite{Ngo2016}, and others use pixel-level information~\cite{Collins2016,Liu-Yin2017} and a data cost based on template/image photo-consistency.
+These latter methods support dense solutions and resolve complex, high-frequency deformations.
 Their main limitations are two-fold.
-First, they break down when there is fast deformation or camera motion.
-Second, at run-time, they must solve an optimization process that is highly computationally demanding, requiring careful hand-crafted design and balancing of data and deformation constraints.
-In contrast, {\em wide-baseline} SfT methods can deal with individual images showing the object with strong deformation without priors on the camera viewpoint~\cite{Ngo2016,collins14b}.
-These methods solve registration sparsely using keypoints such as SIFT~\cite{sift} with filtering to reduce the mismatches~\cite{Pizarro2012,pilet08a}.
-The main limitations of these methods are two-fold.
-First, they are fundamentally limited by the feature-based registration, which fails due to a weak or repetitive texture, low image resolution, blur or viewpoint distortion. second, they require to solve a highly demanding optimization problem at run-time.
-Because of these limitations, the existing wide-baseline methods have only been shown to work for simple objects with simple deformations, such as bending sheets of paper.
+First, they break down with fast deformation or camera motion.
+Second, at run-time, they must solve an optimisation process that is highly non-convex and computationally demanding, requiring careful hand-crafted design and a correct balance of data and deformation constraints.